-- Some women find it harder, or even painful, to have sex after cancer treatment.
-Some cancer treatments can cause these problems, but there may be no clear cause.
-Some women also have a loss of sensation in their genital area.
+- After cancer treatment, some women find it harder, or even painful, to have sex.
+While some cancer treatments can cause these problems, there may be no clear cause.
+Some women also have pain or numbness in their genital area.

 - Having menopause symptoms.
 When women stop getting their periods, they can get hot flashes, dryness or tightness in the vagina, and/or other problems that can affect their desire to have sex.

 - Losing the ability to have children.
 Some cancer treatments can cause infertility, making it impossible for cancer survivors to have children.
 Depending on the type of treatment, age, and length of time since treatment, you may still be able to have children.
 For more information about fertility, refer to the organization, Fertile Hope .